christophstrasen/LQR/docs/high_level_api.md

   (often triggered by expiration).
 Not the same as “never seen.”

 ## Implementation plan (draft)
-- **Join facade surface**
+- **Query facade surface**
-  - Implement `Join.from/innerJoin/leftJoin/onField/onId/onSchemas/window/selectSchemas/describe/into`
+  - Implement `Query.from/innerJoin/leftJoin/onField/onId/onSchemas/window/selectSchemas/describe/into`
     as a thin layer over existing join internals.
   - `onField`/`onId`/`onSchemas` resolve to a normalized key map per schema; missing fields at runtime emit warnings (not hard errors). `onSchemas` coverage gaps are config errors up front.